 Through this blog series, we have explained the key elements of having “being happy”.
-We also discussed how the combination of our personal activities, our environment and our support system come together to form a healthy lifestyle and happy living.
-Psychologist Martin Seligman explains that happiness is more pronounced when people have accomplishments, relationships, some form of engagement, meaning and pleasure.
-By origin, the word happiness means “good fortune” and an overall sense of contentment.
+We also discussed how the combination of our activities, our environment, and our support system come together to form a healthy lifestyle and happy living.
+Psychologist Martin Seligman explains that happiness is more pronounced when people have accomplishments, relationships, some form of engagement, meaning, and pleasure.
+By origin, the word happiness means“good fortune” and an overall sense of contentment.
 If you notice, everything related to happiness is basically referring to something good that happened or is happening.
 So, by definition, if we had an overall bad day the term “choose happy” is not precisely valid.

 Happiness is a result of joy, which is not precisely dependent on ‘what is happening’.
-By definition, joy means ‘feeling pleasure, delight and happiness’.
+By definition, joy means ‘feeling pleasure, delight, and happiness.
 The choice of being happy means that we chose to embrace joy.
 We will always have problems.
 Although some problems will be greater than others, they will pass.
-Our approach in dealing with our issues has a lot to do with how we feel during and after.
+Our approach to dealing with our issues has a lot to do with how we feel during and after.
 Successfully dealing with a problem gives mastery and expertise on the subject, but surrendering to it gives us fear and anxiety.

-Here are a few points on happiness to help up stay objective:
+Here are a few points on happiness to help stay objective: